kubernetes/community/contributors/design-proposals/network/service_port_ranges.md

 ## Objective

 This proposal builds off of earlier requests to [Support port ranges in services](https://github.com/kubernetes/kubernetes/issues/23864) and aims to document all the requirements of supporting port ranges in services.
+Each port range is a single port or single contiguous port range, ranging from low to high, for which this forwarding rule matches.
+Packets of the specified protocol sent to these ports will be forwarded on to the appropriate target instances.

 ## Goals

-A server side solution.
+A server side solution to support single or multiple contiguous port range.

-Support multiple port ranges.

 ## Non-goal

 Target port remapping in ranges.

-NodePort on ranges.

 Pod port ranges.